realh/ProtobufKMM/README.md

 extended with a `toProto` instance method.

 The output filenames are the same as for `protoc-gen-kmm-data`.
 They shouldn't clash because each generator outputs to a different module.
+These files belong in `java_package`, not `kmm_package`.

 ### protoc-gen-kmm-swift-conv